Kayleigh Sanders

 Describe your career progression so far, and any plans you have for the future.
 Are there any particular hurdles you may face?

 I’ve worked in many roles – Healthcare Assistant in Neuropsychology, Assistant Psychologist in a private brain injury rehabilitation centre, and an Assistant Psychologist in the NHS in an Older People’s Community Mental Health Team and Memory Assessment Service.
-I’ve also trained and practiced as a Psychological Wellbeing Practitioner for the past two years.
+I’ve also trained and practised as a Psychological Wellbeing Practitioner for the past two years.
 I’m now securing a place on the Clinical Psychology doctorate.

 I’ve faced many hurdles along the way, as this career isn’t an easy one, but if you persevere and grow from them, you will succeed in your journey.